What is OPC UA?OPC Unified Architecture

 The OPC UA

 communication supports two protocols.
-For application designers, the difference is only in URL:
+For application designers, the difference is only in the URL:

 - binary protocol URL specification: opc.tcp://Server